lmaccherone/documentdb-lumenize/README.md

 ### A simple group by example ###

+Let's assume this is the only data in your collection.

+    [
+      {id: 1, value: 10}
+      {id: 1, value: 100}
+      {id: 2, value: 20}
+      {id: 3, value: 30}
+    ]

+Now, let's call the cube with the folling:

+    {cubeConfig: {groupBy: 'id', field: "value", f: "sum"}}

+After you call the cube stored procedure, you should expect this to be in the `savedCube.cellsAsCSVStyleArray` parameter of the response.
+Note, the _count metric is always calculated even when not specified.

+    [
+      [ 'id', '_count', 'value_sum' ],
+      [   1,         2,         110 ],
+      [   2,         1,          20 ],
+      [   3,         1,          30 ]
+    ]

+### Providing a filterQuery ###

+Now, let's assume the same set of facts in the collection, but we add a `filterQuery`

+    cubeConfig = {groupBy: 'id', field: "value", f: "sum"}
+    filterQuery = 'SELECT * FROM Facts f WHERE f.id = 1'

+And we call the cube stored procedure with

+    {cubeConfig: cubeConfig, filterQuery: filterQuery}

+You should expect to see this in the `savedCube.cellsAsCSVStyleArray` parameter that is returned.

+    [
+      [ 'id', '_count', 'value_sum' ],
+      [    1,        2,         110 ]
+    ]

+Note, when you compose your `filterQuery` you must make sure that all the expected fields are returned.

 ### A hierarchical pivot table (2D OLAPCube) example ###

 Let's walk through a simple 2D example from facts to output.
-Let's say you have this set of facts:
+Let's say you have this set of facts in your collection or returned with your `filterQuery`:

-    facts = [
+    [
       {ProjectHierarchy: [1, 2, 3], Priority: 1, Points: 10},
       {ProjectHierarchy: [1, 2, 4], Priority: 2, Points: 5 },
       {ProjectHierarchy: [5]      , Priority: 1, Points: 17},